CH33ZED/cso18-recitation/r03/README.md

 Tutorial 3
 ==========

 Array and pointer are hard topics in C language.
 Especially when you use both of them in the program.
 This tutorial give you more exercises about pointer and array.
-We will write a tool (in exercise 4) that can print out a number (integer or floating number) in binary representation as the ending of our C language introduction (unless you need more).
+In addition, we will write a tool (in exercise 4) that can print out a number (integer or floating number) in its binary representation as the ending of our C language introduction (unless you need more).

+Type **make** to compile all the programs.

 Exercise 1
 ----